Why is it called Shell Beach?

 On a still day, the ocean at Shell Beach transforms into a palette of the most intense greens and blues - and the water is very salty (hypersaline), making it easy to float for those who aren’t strong swimmers - similar to the Dead Sea in Jordan.

-You can fly to Denham from Perth or it takes about 10 hours to drive from Perth.
+You can fly with Regional Express to Denham from Perth or it takes about 10 hours to drive from Perth.
 Visit the Shark Bay World Heritage Discovery and Visitor Centre website or call +61 8 9948 1590, for further information about Shell Beach.